1. Remember, the Holidays Don't Have to Be Perfect.

 From November to January, commitments, pressures, and stressors tend to increase for everyone.
 As someone who is grieving, you have the added challenge of dealing with loss and change, which means you have less physical, emotional, and mental energy to go around.

-If you know you are someone who says yes to every invitation and request, you may want to try and say ‘no’ a little more these next few weeks.
-We’re not suggesting you opt-out of everything, rather you prioritize the most important commitments over the activities and events you probably won’t mind missing.
+If you know you are someone who says 'yes; to every invitation and request, you may want to try and say 'no' a little more these next few weeks.
+We're not suggesting you opt-out of everything, but rather you prioritize the most important commitments over the activities and events you probably won't mind missing.

 4. Schedule "Me" Time.